SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 Compliance Markers Are Merely Guidelines

-Every SMS has different needs, struggles, and therefore different goals.
+Every SMS has different needs and struggles but different goals.
 After all, an aviation SMS' goals and objectives must align with the organization's goals and objectives.
 Otherwise, the incongruence will merely result in frustration and mismatched expectations between the accountable executive, regulatory authority, and safety manager(s).

 This is why compliance needs to be considered as a "guideline that needs to be followed," rather than a "rule that needs to be absolutely adhered to."